erewok/talks/monads_for_fp_talk_2017/talk.md

 ## Why Are Monads Interesting

 - Preservation of referential transparency: if `f` is a pure function, `f 3` will always return the same value.
+- Allow side effects without impurity (except for IO) and make you *really aware* of side effects.
 - "Out of the Tar Pit": Accidental and Necessary Complexity.
 One source of complexity: side effects.
 - Thus, managing side effects is one strategy for managing bugs in software.